Social Media

 Always write in plain language.

-Where acronyms are necessary, use a hashtag so that people can click on it to find out more.
+Sometimes you may have a limited word count so may need to use acronyms.
+Try not to do this but if you do use a hashtag so that people can click on it to find out more.

 3

-Don’t use lots of emojis.
+Do not use lots of emojis.

 A screen reader is set up to automatically read emojis out loud.